waveyl/CDDA-Kenan-Modpack-Chinese/Kenan-Structured-Modpack/Cataclysm-DDA-Touhou-Mod/README.md

 ## Known bugs
+* Kokoro's morale-to-mana passive doesn't remove "physical" morale statuses like being wet, it grants her mana as long as she's upset about it
 * Mokou's resurrection moves her 3 tiles to the right, every time she revives.
 I have no idea how or why this happens; this is potentially very very bad for the player.
+* Utsuho's minisuns can sometimes cast the hellcannon beam twice instead of once.
+This is a limitation due how the spell duplication system is done.
+* (minor) The auras cycle weird, they don't stop when they should.
+This has no effect for the player but it's something to take in consideration when using the backbone, as they require lots of debugging to guarantee nothing will break.
+For more information see the //IMPORTANT comments at utsuho_fusionblade_cycle2 .